Firifire/OpenCvSharp-UWP/README.md

 # OpenCvHololens
 C# Wrapper of OpenCV for UWP applications.
-This Wrapper is based off [OpenCvSharp](https://github.com/shimat/opencvsharp/) 3.1 by Shimat and uses [opencv-hololens](https://github.com/sylvain-prevost/opencv-hololens) by Sylvain Prevost
+This Wrapper is based off [OpenCvSharp](https://github.com/shimat/opencvsharp/) 3.3.1 by Shimat and I have similar changes implemented in [opencv-hololens](https://github.com/sylvain-prevost/opencv-hololens) by Sylvain Prevost on the 3.3.1 version of OpenCV

 I have made some changes to the wrapper to make it compatible with UWP builds.